 The second half was more disjointed as both sides suffered with fatigue and King's, as is their tendency, rested on their laurels.
 A few irritating injuries for King's saw them allow OA to creep back into the game reaching 31 to 24 down with just 2 minutes left on the clock.
 OA then had two bonus points.
 Should they be happy with this or go for broke.
 Pretty obviously they went for broke.

 With tiring legs all-round King's eventually broke through the middle with another storming run from Edward Forshaw.
-Hauled down just short, OA threw themselves into the ruck to try to stop the score, a penalty would have been given but a quick pop out to the right and Thomas Cobb scored his first try of the season.
+Hauled down just short, OA threw themselves into the ruck to try to stop the score, a penalty would have been given but a quick pop out to the right and Tom Cobb scored his first try of the season.

 So, in the end, King's claimed 5 points and OA had to settle for just one.